ADGEfficiency/data-science-south/content/lessons/git.md

 There are a few ways to add files to a Git commit:

-- `$ git add README.md` - tracks & changes in a file `README.md`,
+- `git add README.md` - tracks & changes in a file `README.md`,
-- `$ git add .` - tracks & changes all files in all directories,
+- `git add .` - tracks & changes all files in all directories,
-- `$ git add -u` - adds changes in all tracked files (untracked files are ignored),
+- `git add -u` - adds changes in all tracked files (untracked files are ignored),
-- `$ git add *` - tracks & changes all files in the current directory only.
+- `git add *` - tracks & changes all files in the current directory only.

 ### Commit History

 Commits are organized in a linear sequence which allows developers to see the entire history of changes made to the project.
 This linear sequence is the commit history.

-The entire commit history is stored in the project's repository and can be viewed using ` $ git log`.
+The entire commit history is stored in the project's repository and can be viewed using ` git log`.

 ### Log

-The `$ git log` command displays a list of all the commits made to the repository.
+The `git log` command displays a list of all the commits made to the repository.

-Each entry shown by `$ git log` includes the commit's SHA-1 checksum, the author's name and email, the date and time of the commit, and the commit message.
+Each entry shown by `git log` includes the commit's SHA-1 checksum, the author's name and email, the date and time of the commit, and the commit message.

 ```shell-session
 $ git log